-Before a hurricane or tropical storm threatens the Coastal Bend, surf to http://weather.gov/ tcig and click "Corpus Christi" on the map to discover the potential impact for all threat levels for wind, inland flooding, coastal (storm surge) flooding, tornadoes, and marine hazards (at sea).
+Before a hurricane or tropical storm threatens the Coastal Bend, visit our tropical webpage to discover the potential impact for all threat levels for wind, inland flooding, coastal (storm surge) flooding, tornadoes, and marine hazards (at sea).
 When a cyclone threatens, the maps will display colors for the expected potential impact for each hazard.
 How each hazard ranks can inform your preparedness and evacuation decisions.